Stardust Resort and Casino

 The Boyd family purchased it in 1985, and would retain ownership for the remainder of the resort's history.
 The Stardust had been one of the few Las Vegas Strip resorts without a high-rise hotel tower, until the Boyds added a 32-story tower in 1990.
 The original Stardust motel structures were demolished around 2000, to make way for an expansion of the resort, although the nine-story tower was kept.
 In its final years, the Stardust included an 85000 sqft casino and 1,552 hotel rooms.
 It was small compared to newer resorts on the Las Vegas Strip, and revenue fell during its last years.

 Boyd Gaming announced in January 2006 that it would close and demolish the aging Stardust to build a new project, Echelon Place, on the site.
 The Stardust closed on November 1, 2006, and the two hotel towers were imploded on March 13, 2007.
 The resort had a popular roadside sign, which was given to the city's Neon Museum.
 Construction on the Echelon project was halted in 2008, because of financial problems caused by the Great Recession.
 Genting Group bought the Echelon project in 2013, and announced plans to finish it as Resorts World Las Vegas.
 It opened in 2021, after several delays.

 The Stardust hosted numerous entertainers and shows throughout its history.
 At its opening, it debuted Lido de Paris, which featured topless showgirls.
 The show continued playing until 1991, when it was replaced by a modernized show known as Enter the Night.
 Wayne Newton was the resort's resident headliner from 2000 to 2005.
 Other entertainers who performed at the Stardust include Don Rickles, Tim Conway, Harvey Korman, Siegfried & Roy, and Steve and Eydie.

-In 2020, Boyd launched its Stardust Social Casino online game.
+Due to the brand's lasting popularity, Boyd launched its Stardust Social Casino online game in 2020.
 The following year, Boyd partnered with FanDuel to launch Stardust-branded online casinos in Pennsylvania and New Jersey.